 Finally, California is also unique in that it is one of the few states that have record keeping requirements, or pay stub requirements.
 According to California Labor Code Section 226(a), every time you are paid, whether by check, in cash, or otherwise, you must be given a detachable part of the check or a separate writing showing required information.

 California labor laws for overtime are designed to protect you, the employee.
-If you feel your employer is in violation of federal and/or state overtime laws, contact an overtime lawyer today.
+If you have questions about federal and/or state overtime laws, contact us for a free and confidential evaluation.